akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘I believe I saw him at the muster,’ he said.
 ‘I heard he took a blow at the ford, nothing serious.’

-Beatrice felt her throat tighten.
+Beatrice gasped and felt as though a blow had struck her too.
 ‘He was wounded?’

 ‘Merely a blow, or so I heard.’
 The knight’s smile tightened slightly.
 ‘The man was walking about when I saw him.’

-The relief was sudden and sharp.
-She had been managing the manor alone for weeks, carrying the constant worry of his safety.
-Now, this stranger had brought the first concrete news, and he spoke with reassurance.

-‘He is alive then?
-He is well?’

-‘He seemed well enough when I left him.’

-The knight’s eyes swept past her, taking in the hall, the barns, and the fields beyond.
-Beatrice was too relieved to care.
-She only saw his smile and the warmth in his voice.
+Her relief was so sudden that it left her knees dangerously weak.
+For many weeks, she had imagined the worst, waking from terrifying dreams of his death.
+Now, the sheer reality of his survival pierced her, sharp and dizzying.

+She reached out instinctively to steady herself, her hand nearly catching the sleeve of his fine grey cloak before she stopped herself.

-‘You are —’
+‘And you are —’

 ‘Sir Guy de Montfort.’
-He bowed.
+He bowed, low and smooth.
 ‘At your service, my lady.’

 ‘I am Beatrice.
-Daughter of Harold Red-Wolf.
-And I thank you.
-You have no idea what this news means to me.’
+Daughter of Harold Red-Wolf.’
+Tears pricked the backs of her eyes, completely melting her hard-won composure.
+‘And I thank you—God bless you for it, sir.
+You have no true idea what this news means to me.
+I felt entirely in the dark.’

-Sir Guy’s smile broadened.
+Sir Guy’s smile broadened, his eyes locking onto her flushed face.
 ‘I am delighted to hear it.
 I think your father‘s face lights up when he speaks of you.
-He is surely proud of you.
+He is surely proud of his clever daughter.
 And he worries.
-That is why I made the waited.’
+That is why I delayed.’

 She felt her cheeks flush.
 He had waited for her.
 For a moment she was unsure what to say.
 ‘That is very kind.
 But I should not keep you,’ she said, suddenly noticing the messenger and his escort turning onto the Roman road at the end of the lane.
-‘You ride to Rockingham, I assume?’
+‘You all ride to Rockingham, I assume?’

 ‘We do.
-But I will pass by this way on my return.’
+But I will pass by again on my return.’
 He mounted his horse, but paused, looking down at her.
-‘I will bring more news, if I have it.’
+‘Sooner if I have more news.’

 ‘That is most kind.’